Education Policy Specialist

 We are looking for:

-- A related science degree or equivalent is essential.
+- A degree in chemical science is desirable or a related science degree or equivalent is essential.

-- Good knowledge of primary, secondary and tertiary education systems, academic and vocational, policy and practise in the UK is essential.
+- Good knowledge of primary, secondary and tertiary education systems, academic and vocational, policy and practise in the UK is essential, and an appreciation of international variations is desirable.

 - Ability to conduct policy research projects, compile and analyse information.